 Change is a part of life.
 Even if we have not moved house, city or country, our identity is ever changing.
 It is rooted in our social, emotional and cultural histories.

 Mapping our emotional and social histories can provide us with deeper insights into who we are and where we come from, a process which provides us with greater self-understanding and increased agency over where we are going.

-- This set of cards has been designed as a resource to stimulate creative exploration around themes relating to personal, family and cultural changes and transitions.
+This set of cards has been designed as a resource to stimulate creative exploration around themes relating to personal, family and cultural changes and transitions.
 The topics included reflect key aspects of social and emotional learning.

 The cards themselves featre work by a diverse range of established and emerging international artists such as Fiona Tan, Hew Locke, Allora & Calzadilla, Lucy Orta and Zineb Sedira among others.